HeringtonPress/Systems/MagicandMiracles.md

 The GM must determine the maximum level of Talent in the campaign.
 For most games, four levels is a reasonable limit.
 In a cinematic or over-the-top setting, the GM may wish to raise this to six levels, ten levels, or no limits at all!

 ---
+## Caster
+To build a character with access to Spells but without the ability to "Improvise" simply buy spells as alternate abilities to each other.
+It is still important to establish the Source of these abilities as you and the GM will work to establish the Limitations of the spell selection as you would with Sorcerous Empowerment.
+When buying a Talent for your source price it with the guidance of Sorcerous Talent.

+---
 # Imbuement

 ## Imbue